What's new in Widgetbook 4?

 Interaction Testing

-For Widgetbook Cloud users, we have added support for interaction testing.
-You can now define interactions for your stories, allowing you to simulate user actions and verify widget behavior.
+Widgetbook Cloud supports interaction testing.
+You can define interactions for stories to simulate user actions and verify widget behavior.

 final $Default = _Story(